Citizens already hold deep insight into the risks they live with.

 Risk intelligence is abundant at institutional and individual scales but absent at the civic scale where collective action happens.

-Build infrastructure for distributed risk sensing that creates actionable civic intelligence and capacity to recognise, interpret, and respond to systemic risk cascades, identifying where coupling constrains agency and where communities have already built resilience capabilities.
+Opportunity: Build infrastructure for distributed risk sensing that creates actionable civic intelligence and capacity to recognise, interpret, and respond to systemic risk cascades, identifying where coupling constrains agency and where communities have already built resilience capabilities.

 Applications: Public health infrastructure, civic tech, democratic innovation, community resilience programs